ejaxon/ejaxon.github.io/reading.md

 47. A Legacy of Spies.
 John le Carré.
 48. The Penguin and the Leviathan: How Cooperation Triumphs Over Self-Interest.
 Yochai Benkler.
 49. Public Opinion.
 Walter Lippmann.
 50. A Little Life.
 Hanya Yanagihara.
+51. The Great Debate: Edmund Burke, Thomas Paine, and the Birth of Right and Left.
+Yuval Levin.